Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Settling velocity interpolation function

 \section{Settling velocity interpolation function}

 In the Kn $\ll$ 1 regime, the Stokes law with included Reynolds number dependent fitting factor can be used from \citet{Ohno2018}

-where here we have re-included the additional buoyancy term from the original Stokes law derivation.
+where $g$ [cm s$^{-2}$] is the gravitational acceleration, and we have re-included the additional buoyancy term from the original Stokes law derivation.
 However, in the Kn $\gg$ 1 regime, which is commonly a regime where small particles in exoplanet atmospheres are found, the Epstein regime drag law should be used.
 Here, we can follow \citet{Woitke2003} who used the \citet{Schaaf1963} drag coefficients in the limiting case for settling velocities well below the atmospheric thermal velocity, $v_{\rm f}$ $\ll$ c$_{\rm T}$, to derive

 where $c_{\rm T}$ = $\sqrt{2k_{\rm b}T/m_{\rm a}}$ [cm s$^{-1}$] is the thermal velocity of the atmosphere.

 We can again use the same tanh function from Eq. \ref{eq:tanh} to smoothly interpolate between the two expressions